centiservice/mats3/README.md

 The hope is that coding a Mats Endpoint _feels like_ coding an ordinary HTTP-based, synchronous endpoint, where you code "linearly" and reason locally - only that you gain all features of an Asynchronous Message Oriented Architecture.

+For more, read [this](docs/WhatIsMats.md), then [this](docs/RationaleForMats.md).

 # Examples

-Some examples taken from the [unit tests](mats-api-test).
+Some examples taken from the [unit tests](mats-api-test/src/test/java/io/mats3/api_test).
 Notice the use of the JUnit Rule `Rule_Mats`, which sets up an ActiveMQ in-memory server and creates a JMS-backed MatsFactory based on that.

 In these examples, all the endpoints and stages are set up in one test class, and when invoked by the JUnit runner, obviously runs on the same machine - but in actual usage, you would typically have each endpoint run in a different process on different nodes.
 The DTO-classes, which acts as the interface between the different endpoints' requests and replies, would in real usage be copied between the projects (in this testing-scenario, one DTO class is used as all interfaces).